Discovering and Certifying Lower Bounds for the Online Bin Stretching Problem: Computing new lower bounds via computer search

 If it is true that by repeatedly sending items of size $5$ we eventually reach at least one of the aforementioned two situations, we mark the initial bin configuration as winning for the player \adversary.

-\paragraph{A note on performance.} While both of our heuristics reduce the number of tasks in our tree and the number of considered vertices, we were unable to evaluate them in every single vertex of the game tree without a performance penalty.
+\paragraph{A note on performance\parperiod} While both of our heuristics reduce the number of tasks in our tree and the number of considered vertices, we were unable to evaluate them in every single vertex of the game tree without a performance penalty.
 Even the large item heuristic, which can be implemented with just one additional call to the dynamic programming procedures of Section~\ref{subsec:test} slows the program down considerably.

-This is likely due to the fact that caching outputs of the dynamic programming calls of Section~\ref{subsec:test} leads to some vertices that do not need to call any dynamic programming procedure, and with our heuristics they are forced to call at least one.
+This is likely due to the fact that caching outputs of the dynamic programming calls of Section~\ref{subsec:test} lead to some vertices that do not need to call any dynamic programming procedure, while with our heuristics they are forced to call at least one.